4site-interactive-studios/luminategrid/README.md

-# Page Templates for Luminate Online (Convio).
-We call it LuminateGrid
+# Page Templates for Luminate Online (Convio), we call it LuminateGrid